 \subsection{Finite Chain Rings}

+Recall that finite chain rings are given by Definition~\ref{def:finite chain ring} and their important properties are obtained by combining Propositions~\ref{prop:ideal-structure-PILR} and \ref{prop:finite-chain-iff-PILR}.
 In this subsection, we give eigenvalues and their algebraic as well as geometric multiplicities of the transition matrix of $B_R$ for finite chain rings $R$.
-Apart from this we also fix some terminology for these rings that we use in Section~\ref{sec:stat-dist}.

-A commutative ring $R$ with identity is called finite chain ring if the set of its ideals form a chain under inclusion \cite{clark-liang-1973,clark-drake-1973,bini-flamini-2002}.
-Let $R$ be a finite chain ring with maximal ideal $\mathrm{m}$ such that the cardinality of the residue field $R/\mathrm{m}$ is $q$ and the index of nilpotency of $\mathrm{m}$ is $k$, i.e. $k$ is such that $\mathrm{m}^{k-1} \neq 0$ but $\mathrm{m}^k = 0$.
-Then the size of the ring $R$ and its unit group $U_R$ are given by $q^k$ and $(q-1)q^{k-1}$ respectively.
-We also note that a ring $R$ is a finite chain ring if and only if it is a finite principal ideal local ring.
-Hence there exists $\pi \in R$ such that $\mathrm{m} = (\pi) $ as an ideal.

 \begin{cor} Let $R$ be a finite chain ring with length $k$.
 Let $\mathcal{E}_R$ be the set of eigenvalues of $B_R$.
-Then $\mathcal{E}_R \setminus {1} $ is in one to one correspondence with $\widehat{U_R}$, with bijection from $\widehat{U_R}$ to $\mathcal{E}_R \setminus {1} $ given by
+Then $\mathcal{E}_R \setminus \{ 1 \} $ is in one to one correspondence with $\widehat{U_R}$, with bijection from $\widehat{U_R}$ to $\mathcal{E}_R \setminus \{ 1 \} $ given by

 Further, for generic values of $\beta_x$, the geometric multiplicity of $\lambda_\chi$ is one and the algebraic multiplicity of $\lambda_\chi$ is $k-e$ where $e$ is such that $\mathrm{cond}(\chi) = \mathrm{m}^e$ . \end{cor}